Validator

 json($value): string

 Validates JSON strings or safely encodes arrays to JSON.
-Returns error message string on failure.
+If $value is a string and invalid JSON, returns an error message string.

 boolean($value): ?bool